Skip to main content

 Besides Direct/Regular, every fund also offers Growth and IDCW (Income Distribution cum Capital Withdrawal) options.

-Growth Option
+Growth (Recommended)

-• NAV keeps growing as the fund earns returns
+• + NAV keeps growing over time

-IDCW Option (Formerly "Dividend")
+IDCW (Formerly "Dividend")

 Why IDCW is Misleading